gooddevil79/todolist-yellow/README.md

 # todolist-yellow
- I modeled the template of this project on YouTube and I practiced it and added some features like sound effect and modal alert
+To improve my UI-UX and DOM manipulation skills, I modeled this project on YouTube and added some features like sound effect and modal alert to make it like real world application
  <br>
 you can check demo by <a href='https://todolist-gooddevil79.netlify.app/'>clicking  here!</a>